-There are eight diking districts within the Northeast Planning Area:
+There are 10 diking districts within the Northeast Planning Area:

-- John Day #14 (also known as John Day Diking District): Active - Svensen Island District (formerly known as Svensen Island Drainage Improvement District): Registered as an improvement district in 1976) - Karlson Island #10 (also known as Karlson Island Diking District): Last record in 1939) - Knappa #12 (also known as Knappa Diking District): Last record from 1947.
+- John Day #14 (also known as John Day Diking District): Active - Svensen Island District (formerly known as Svensen Island Drainage Improvement District): Registered as an improvement district in 1976 - Karlson Island #10 (also known as Karlson Island Diking District): Last record in 1939 - Knappa #12 (also known as Knappa Diking District): Last record from 1947.
 No long official, but function unofficially. - Blind Slough Dike Improvement #7 (formerly Diking District #7; also known as Blind Slough Diking District): Became a Diking Improvement Company in 1986 - Gnat Creek #4 (also known as Blind Slough / Gnat Creek Diking District): Last record was in 1961 - Blair Diking District: Map was from 1937, but no other records exist.
-District may never have come into existence - Tenasilahee Island #6 (also known as Tenasilahee Island Diking District) Dissolved January 6, 1984 - Westport Drainage Improvement #15 (also known as Westport Drainage District): Active
+District may never have come into existence - Tenasilahee Island #6 (also known as Tenasilahee Island Diking District): Dissolved January 6, 1984 - Westport Drainage Improvement #15 (also known as Westport Drainage District): Active - Clatsop #1 Drainage Improvement Company: Active - Clatsop Diking Improvement Company #7: Active

-As noted above, many of these water districts are no longer active.
+As noted above, many of these diking districts are no longer active.
 This has implications for the responsibility for ongoing repairs and maintenance.
 Because much of the agricultural land along the Columbia River and contributing sloughs and streams was created by constructing dikes, these areas are vulnerable when maintenance is continually deferred.
 Rising sea levels will also impact dikes and the land behind those structures if the dikes are not properly maintained.